autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-faq.md

 ### How can I perform inference on a file that won't fit in memory?

-The Tabular Dataset API works with pandas Dataframes, which supports chunking data into sizes that fit in memory.
+The Tabular Dataset API works with pandas DataFrames, which supports chunking data into sizes that fit in memory.
 Here's an example of one such chunk-based inference:

 ```{.python .input}